DanielSpaniel8/file-rift/README.md

 ```

 This tells you that the Position Message contains two records, `X` and `Y`, both floats.
-You can also pass a filename and line number like this:
+You can also pass a filename and line number.
+Rift will find the file, go to the line number and see what tag is present on that line, then show info for that tag.

 ```
 python3 FileRift.py -i re_in/testing/beyond_graveyard.scene:4